cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ![](static/documentation/images/image086.jpg)

-Opacity can be chaged from 0% to 100% and by random colors or white.
+Opacity can be changed from 0% to 100% and by random colors or white.
 If any white option is chosen, ``Color By`` scheme won't work.

 **Selected Fill Opacity** slider